 In spite of progress in the FA Cup with wins at Leyton Orient and Charlton, this series of scoreless draws and the signing of Andy Booth on loan from Huddersfield Town increased the pressure on manager George Graham.
 It further alienated him from the fans who would simply could not accept the former Arsenal player and manager as a suitable occupant of the manager’s role at White Hart Lane – feeling that he had no appreciation of Spurs’ style, traditions or history.

-Changes were afoot at White Hart Lane with Sir Alan Sugar having sold his majority share to ENIC and within a few weeks the new controlling group would make a strong statement of intent by sacking Graham and replacing him with Glenn Hoddle, only days before the FA Cup semi-final against Arsenal.
+Changes were afoot at White Hart Lane with Sir Alan Sugar having sold his majority share to ENIC and within a few weeks the new controlling group would make a strong statement of intent by sacking George Graham on the eve of a League game against Coventry City at White Hart Lane.
+The FA Cup semi-final against Arsenal was only a fortnight away but the appointment of Glenn Hoddle raised fans spirits and hopes for teh future.